kvmet/kvmet/docs/sets/movies.md

         The scene with the bees being stopped mid-air is pretty memorable for me.
 Also the frozen paintballs.
 - The Conjuring
     - Watched because it was a friend's favorite.
 Not my favorite but it had some good qualities.
+- The Hitchhiker's Guide to The Galaxy
 - Kiki's Delivery Service
     - Some people love this movie.
 It isn't for me.
+I'd take the time to watch if you like other Miyazaki works.
 - The Killer (2023)
     - It felt to me that it was trying to be a lot deeper than it actually was.
 The main hand-to-hand fight scene was incredible though.
     - ??? quote "Spoiler"